anwyho/aoc2020/day11/README.md

 LL.#
 ```

-we can derive that the 2x2 center will be:
+we can derive that the next 2x2 center will be:

 ```
 L.